MENU

 Manufacturer Guidelines

-Most manufacturers specify that HEPA filters should not be cleaned.
+Most Manufacturers specify that HEPA filters should not be cleaned.
 Instead, they advise replacing them periodically to ensure optimal performance.
 Following these guidelines is essential for maintaining effective air filtration.

 Is It Okay to Clean a HEPA Filter with Water?